 According to the initiators, one of the reasons for choosing South Wales as a location is the availability of skilled workers.
 As is well known, St. Athan is also home to an Aston Martin production facility.
 In addition to the 3,500 jobs in the factory, Britishvolt expects suppliers and service providers to create a total of 10,000 to 15,000 additional posts in the region.
 Production will focus on cells for electric cars and storage applications.

 The background to this significant project is that given the growing dependence on Asian battery cell manufacturers, and because of the Brexit, Great Britain wants to bring the value chain for electric cars a little further into the country.
 The aim is “to build a 30+ gigawatt-hour factory with the support of the British Government, creating up to 4,000 jobs in the process.

 “Meeting Road to Zero targets and moving the UK into a low carbon economy will necessitate the unprecedented electrification of vehicles, and reliance on renewable energy will require extensive battery storage,” says Britishvolt CEO Lars Carlstrom.

 Britishvolt was only founded in December 2019 and has declared that its business objective is to establish the British mass production of battery cells on a large scale.
-Both partners are supported by the Advanced Propulsion Centre, which operates on behalf of the government and provides funding, contacts and know-how between research companies, spin-offs and start-ups.
-Since 2013, the Centre has, according to its own statements, “financed more than 110 CO2-saving projects involving more than 290 partners”.
+Both partners are supported by the Advanced Propulsion Centre, which operates on behalf of the Government and provides funding, contacts and know-how between research companies, spin-offs and start-ups.
+Since 2013, the Centre has, according to its statements, “financed more than 110 CO2-saving projects involving more than 290 partners”.

 – ADVERTISEMENT –